avermeer/openj9/doc/build-instructions/Build_Instructions_V8.md

 ```
 bash configure --with-freemarker-jar=/root/freemarker.jar
 ```
-:warning: You must give an absolute path to freemarker.jar

 :pencil: **Non-compressed references support:** If you require a heap size greater than 57GB, enable a noncompressedrefs build with the `--with-noncompressedrefs` option during this step.